 We believe a team of people with a variety of abilities and skill sets can create far more effective Bible studies than can be created by just one or two people working alone.
 When you watch a movie and the credits continue to scroll and scroll at the end of the movie, do you ever ask yourself: why does it take so many people to make a movie?
 Could it be that creating a movie or a Bible study that can capture the attention of the audience requires the abilities and skills of a lot of different people?

 Other team members, who are skilled at creating effective e-Learning materials, will use the blueprints to create the actual Bible studies.
 These studies must be engaging and interactive and must clearly communicate the message of God’s word in a way that students can easily understand and remember it.
-These studies must also include small group discussion materials that help the members of the small groups apply God’s word to their lives.
+These studies must also include group discussion materials that help the members of a group apply God’s word to their lives.

 Still other team members will update previously created studies based on user feedback, insights the team has acquired while working on other studies, and advances in technology that make it possible to improve the effectiveness of the studies.